unfault/vscode/README.md

 ### Testing with Mock Server

-The mock server simulates the Fault Rules API for development and testing:
+The mock server simulates the Unfault API for development and testing:

 ```bash
 cd mock-server